Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Methods and algorithms used

+If the $p$-adic closure of the image of $J(\Q) \subset J(\Q_p)$ under $\log$ has rank $g$, the classical Chabauty condition is violated.
+In this case, we can try to use quadratic Chabauty.

 If the Néron-Severi rank $\rho(J)$ of $J$ is larger than $1$, then there exists a non-trivial $Z \in \Ker(\NS(J) \rightarrow \NS(C))$ inducing a correspondence on $C \times_\Q C$.
-Balakrishnan and Dogra in~\cite{BD1,BDMTV} explain how to attach to any such $Z$ a locally analytic \emph{quadratic Chabauty function}
+Balakrishnan, Dogra, M\"uller, Tuitman and Vonk in~\cite{BD1,BDMTV} explain how to attach to any such $Z$ a locally analytic \emph{quadratic Chabauty function}

-as follows: using Nekovář's theory of $p$-adic heights \cite{Nekovar}, one can construct a global $p$-adic height which decomposes as a sum of local height functions.
+as follows: using Nekovář's theory of $p$-adic heights \cite{Nekovar}, one can construct a global $p$-adic height which decomposes as a sum of local height functions; for the latter, see \cite{ColemanGross}.
 The quadratic Chabauty function $\rho_Z$ is defined as the difference between the global $p$-adic height and the local height for the chosen prime $p$.
 Their difference equals the sum of the local heights away from $p$.